datacommonsorg/docsite/tutorials/sheets_sleep.md

 ![](/assets/images/tutorials/sheets_sleep_tutorial_2.png)

-Next, double-click on A1 in the chart and type `CDC500_City`.

-![](/assets/images/tutorials/sheets_sleep_tutorial_3.png)

 ## Step 2: Get the DCIDs and names of cohort members
 Data Commons provides the method `DCCOHORTMEMBERS` for obtaining the members of a Data Commons cohort.
 Here, you’ll use this method to retrieve the cities in the CDC 500 cohort.
+Start by double-clicking on A1 in the chart and enter `CDC500_City`.

+![](/assets/images/tutorials/sheets_sleep_tutorial_3.png)

-In cell B1, type `=DCCOHORTMEMBERS(A1)`.
+In cell B1, enter `=DCCOHORTMEMBERS(A1)`.
 The output should look like this:

 ![](/assets/images/tutorials/sheets_sleep_tutorial_4.png)

-To get the names of these cities, type `=DCGETNAME(B1:B500)` into cell C1.
+To get the names of these cities, enter `=DCGETNAME(B1:B500)` into cell C1.
 The output should look like this:

 ![](/assets/images/tutorials/sheets_sleep_tutorial_5.png)

 ## Step 3: Obtain the sleep health level for each city.
 We will use the percentage of chronically restless residents in each city to determine using the `DCGET` method with the statistical variable `Percent_Person_SleepLessThan7Hours`.
 (More information on statistical variables is available in the glossary.
 Note that this is one of quite a number of statistical variables that can be measured for the CDC 500.)
-Type `=DCGET(B1:B500, "Percent_Person_SleepLessThan7Hours", "2016")` into cell D1 in your spreadsheet.
+Enter `=DCGET(B1:B500, "Percent_Person_SleepLessThan7Hours", "2016")` into cell D1 in your spreadsheet.
 The output should look like this:

 ![](/assets/images/tutorials/sheets_sleep_tutorial_6.png)